-The license file for the EtherCAT IP Core (license\<company>\<Dongle/MAC ID>.dat) has to be linked to the Altera Quartus Development environment.
-The EtherCAT IP Core can only be used with the delivered license file.
+The license file for the EtherCAT IP Core (license<company><Dongle/MAC ID>.dat) has to be linked to the Altera Quartus Development environment.
+The EtherCAT IP Core can only be used with a license file.

 The location of your Altera license file can be found in the Altera Quartus License Setup ("Tools - License Setup..." from the menu.: